jamesalexatkin/writing/README.md

 This is the repository for my blog hosted at https://jamesatk.in/blog/.

-The theme is [my fork](https://github.com/jamesalexatkin/hugo-theme-diary/tree/main) or the Hugo theme [Diary](https://github.com/AmazingRise/hugo-theme-diary).
+The theme is [my fork](https://github.com/jamesalexatkin/hugo-theme-diary/tree/main) of the Hugo theme [Diary](https://github.com/AmazingRise/hugo-theme-diary).